Post

 Flag: RWSC{875463120}

-We are given a report on a Android forensics case, specifically Lenovo P70.
-Before the hints were given, I actually read the reports slowly TWICE and found nothing of interest.
-I noticed several artifacts like photos of a car, photos of Malaysian guys, bootup screenshots, and several Android icon caches.
+We are given a PDF file to investigate.
+Analyzing the PDF file, it seems to be a report on a Android forensics case, specifically Lenovo P70.
+Before hints were given, I actually read the report TWICE and found nothing of interest.
+I did notice several artifacts like photos of a car, photos of Malaysian guys, bootup screenshots, and several Android icon caches.
+But they were all useless in obtaining the flag.

-With my last attempt, I was blessed with a hint from the authors with this video about cracking password patterns for an Android phone by analyzing its system files.
-So the hint was pretty obvious already, the password we are looking for is actually a password pattern, not a PIN or a password string.
+With my last attempt, I was blessed with the hint from the authors about this video which mentioned about cracking password patterns for an Android phone by analyzing its system files.

 1